Find A Recycling Center Near You

 How to Recycle Old Tires

-Tires are rough, tough, and ready to handle the most difficult roads.
+Tires are rough and tough, ready to handle the most difficult roads.
 They are basically indestructible.
 That’s great news for the millions of cars on America’s roads and terrible news for the environment.

 Recycling tires is a pivotal initiative.
 Instead of increasing waste and damaging the environment, finding a tire recycling facility near you will contribute to creating new playgrounds, manufacturing turf, or building new road embankments.
 You might even be able to sell them if they still have life left.